Frequently Asked Questions About Maritime Law

 How Do I Know If I Need A Lawyer?

-Because of the complexities of admiralty and maritime Law, virtually all situations involving bodily injury and death require a timely consultation with experienced maritime counsel.
+Because of the complexities of admiralty and maritime law, virtually all situations involving bodily injury and death require a timely consultation with experienced maritime counsel.

 What Is The Time Frame To File A Suit Under The Jones Act?